 Tri-Wing, also sometimes called triangular slotted, can often be confused with tri-tip screwdrivers but they are very different.
 Unlike the tri-tip, the tri-wing’s center is off-set.

 The tri-wing fastener is a triangle with three “wings” extending from each point.
-These screwdrivers aren’t common for general consumer use.
+Unfortunately, these screwdrivers aren’t standard for general consumer use.

 Originally these were developed for use in the aerospace industry.
-They are now used in gaming consoles and mobile phones.
+However, tri-wings are now used in gaming consoles and mobile phones.

 Torx Security Screwdrivers